zenml-io/zenml-projects/zen-news-summarization/README.md

 within the context of this project.
 However, this feature has its own limitations.
 While you can create scheduled pipelines, once the pipeline and its schedule is created, you can not cancel or modify the behavior of this scheduled pipeline.
-This means, if you want to cancel it, you have to do it over the orchestrator yourself.
+This means that if you want to cancel it, you have to do it via the orchestrator UI or interface yourself and not from within ZenML.
 - The other limitation regarding the schedules is the format.
 As of now, the CLI application takes the user input and converts it into a cron expression.
-Any orchestrator which does not support these expressions will not applicable.
+Any orchestrator which does not support these expressions is not supported.
 - As the ZenML team, we have been looking for ways to improve the interface of our base alerters.
-You might see some changes in the upcoming releases.
+You might see some changes in upcoming releases.
 - Similar to the alerters, we are working on improving the management of our secrets.